-As we've said, what works for one organisation will look and sound very different from that of another.
-The framework we have suggested can be adapted for all sorts of experiences, artforms and types of organisations, regardless of scale, resources or mission - adapt it as you need to.
-The audience plan - and phases of the planning process - should be commonly understood and either integrated or used in harmony with other plans.
+As we've said, what works for one organisation can look and sound very different from what suits another.
+The framework we have suggested can be adapted for all sorts of experiences, artforms and types of organisations, regardless of scale, resources or mission - adjust it as you need to.
+The audience development plan - and phases of the planning process - should be commonly understood by your team and either integrated or used in harmony with other plans.